 Aseem Batra will write and executive produce the comedy, with Julie Anne Robinson directing and executive producing the pilot.
 Poehler, Dave Becky and Josh Maurer also executive produce.
 The series hails from Universal Television, Paper Kite Productions, CannyLads Productions and 3 Arts Entertainment.

-As for newly-renewed “A.P.
-Bio,” its first season averaged a 1.2 rating in the advertiser-coveted 18-49 demographic and 3.7 million total viewers in live-plus-seven-days of delayed viewing data from Nielsen.
+As for the newly-renewed “A.P.
+Bio,” its first season averaged a 1.2 rating in the advertiser-coveted adults 18-49 demographic and 3.7 million total viewers, according to the “most current” data from Nielsen, which includes a week’s worth of delayed viewing where available.

 The series stars Howerton, Patton Oswalt, Lyric Lewis, Mary Sohn, Jean Villepique, Tom Bennett, Paula Pell, Charlie McCrackin, Jacob McCarthy, Aparna Brielle, Nick Peine, Allisyn Ashley Arm, Eddie Leavy, Jacob Houston, Sari Arambulo, Tucker Albrizzi and Spence Moore II.

 “A.P.
 Bio” is written and executive produced by Mike O’Brien.
 Seth Meyers, Mike Shoemaker, Andrew Singer and Lorne Michaels also serve as executive producers.
-The series is backed by Universal Television, Broadway Video and Sethmaker Shoemeyers Productions.
+The series hails from Universal Television, Broadway Video and Sethmaker Shoemeyers Productions.